LoayHalawani/Fuelogic/README.md

-# About
+# Description
 A database management system for a fuel distribution company developed using draw.io, SQL, and MySQL.

 # Note
-SQL code includes CREATE TABLE and INSERT INTO statements as well as some SELECT queries.
+SQL code includes CREATE and INSERT statements as well as some SELECT queries.